 Trini Brown Cow Drink Recipe

-Brown Cow is one of those drinks I always love to make when liming with friends and family.
-But the version I remember most clearly came from a rum shop in South Trinidad.
+Brown Cow is a drink I always love to make when liming with friends and family.
+But the version I remember most clearly came from playing Go-To- Park on the corner with friends.

-It’s a classic and will always have me ordering a few back-to-back.
-One day, I asked for the recipe, and to my surprise, it’s one of the easiest drinks to make.
+It’s a classic, and I always go back for more.
+It’s the easiest drink to make.
 Here in New York, I make it on a Sunday afternoon when I miss home.

 This weekend I made a batch.
 We had a few people over, and I pulled out the ingredients.
-No blender, no garnish, just the way I learned it.
-I poured it into a shaker, gave it a good shake, and served it over ice.
-It was a hit.
+No blender or garnish, just the way I learned it.
+I poured it into a jug and served it over ice.
+Let’s just say, it was a hit.

 Brown Cow (Rum Shop Edition)